KageKaz/metacogs/content/cogs/borne.md

 These past few days I've really been enjoying writing for this blog.

-I hope I will still remember what it's like to have nothing to write for.
+I hope I will still remember what it was like to have nothing to write for.

 [^1]: In case you were wondering, I use [Readwise](https://readwise.io/)/[Reader](https://readwise.io/read) for this